Sidetalker/arcgisScraper/README.md

   `--layer-index` to resolve a layer from ArcGIS Online content).

 Run `python scrape_arcgis.py --help` for the full list of supported flags.

+Use `python scrape_arcgis.py --list-layers` to inspect the feature service schema without supplying coordinates.
+Combine the flag with `--layer-url` or `--item-id` if you need to explore other ArcGIS content before performing a spatial query.

 The script prints the combined JSON response to stdout and optionally writes it to the path specified by `--output`.